renewedvision/breakpad/docs/client_design.md

-When the handler thread begins handling an exception, it calls an optional user-defined filter callback function, which is responsible for judging whether Breakpad’s handler should continue handling the exception or not.
+When the handler thread begins handling an exception, it calls an optional user-defined filter callback function, which is responsible for judging whether Breakpad's handler should continue handling the exception or not.
 This mechanism is provided for the benefit of library or plug-in code, whose developers may not be interested in reports of crashes that occur outside of their modules but within processes hosting their code.
 If the filter callback indicates that it is